-Many people who can not achieve personal goals or handle the pressures of coaches with regard to an unrealistic ideal body image can turn to anabolic steroids or other dangerous substances to fulfill their aspirations.
+Many people who can not achieve personal goals or handle the pressures of coaches about an unrealistic ideal body image can turn to anabolic steroids or other dangerous substances to fulfill their aspirations.

-Certainly not all those who are at risk of developing vigorexia will resort to the use of anabolic steroids. but all those people are at risk of suffering devastating damage to their self-esteem and their physical and emotional well-being.
+Indeed, not all those at risk of developing bigorexia will resort to the use of anabolic steroids.
+But all those people are at risk of suffering devastating damage to their self-esteem and physical and emotional well-being.

-Many people with vigorexia or similar symptoms resort to the prolific use of sports and nutritional supplements.
+Many people with bigorexia or similar symptoms resort to the prolific use of sports and nutritional supplements.

 Companies that produce these products take advantage of the insecurities of men and women over their bodies.

-Many people take higher doses of these products than recommended, which may predispose them to a variety of health problems, such as kidney failure .
+Many people take higher doses of these products than recommended, predisposing them to various health problems, such as kidney failure.

 Athletics can only provide enough motivation for a person to start using dangerous doses of supplements, anabolic steroids, or both.
-Athletes with a poor sense of self and dissatisfaction with body image can be prey to substance abuse and in fact they are very easily.
+Athletes with a poor sense of self and dissatisfaction with body image can be prey to substance abuse, and in fact, they are very quickly.